algorandfoundation/beaker/blog/blog.md

 This works, but is far from obvious to a newcomer.

 ## Interacting with the Application

-To create the application you need to compile the teal programs and declare the state ("How many global uints do I need again?").
+To create the application on-chain you need to compile the teal programs then create a transaction with the programs,  schema ("How many global uints do I need again?"), and extra pages.

 Calling the application involves crafting transactions with the appropriate routing and data arguments if not using the ABI.